What Is A Birth Doula?

 • Labor support during active labor at home and the location of the birth

-• Support through the one hour following baby’s birth
+• Support through the one-two hours following baby’s birth

 • A postpartum visit one week following the baby’s birth